Alexis Monney

-Alexis Monney (born 8 January 2000) is a Swiss World Cup alpine ski racer and specializes in the speed events of downhill and super-G.
+Alexis Monney (/fr/; born 8 January 2000) is a Swiss World Cup alpine ski racer who specializes in the speed events of downhill and super-G.

 Early life

-Monney comes from Châtel-Saint-Denis in the canton of Fribourg.
+Monney is from Châtel-Saint-Denis in the Swiss canton of Fribourg.

 Career

 Monney won the gold medal in downhill at the Junior World Championships in March 2020.

 In December 2024, Monney gained his first World Cup win at the downhill at Bormio. and was the runner-up at Kitzbühel a month later.
 At the World Championships in February 2025, he won the bronze medal in the downhill, and silver in the team combined with Tanguy Nef.